 I stayed at the Hyatt in 2015 and I really liked my stay.
 Since then many others of my readers have stayed there and enjoyed it.
 Being next to the Kabah and in the new development, it really is a five-star property in Makkah.

 The prices are decent as well and if you go off peak you can find some great options for as little as £114 per night.

-Check out the TripAdvisor reviews here and to book you can do so here with hotels.com and you will get one night free after every 10.
+Check out the TripAdvisor reviews here and to book you can do so here with hotels.com and you will get one reward night after every 10.

 The new Conrad hotel is the property where I wanted to stay but sadly they had postponed the opening.
 I have had a few friend bloggers and readers staying there and they have only good things to say.
 It is next to the Hyatt and about 4minutes from the Haram courtyard but it is as well a five-star property.

 During the Hilton sale you can find rooms for about £150 per night; apparently, the executive lounge is great and I can’t wait to check it out.